A Little Shakespeare: Much Ado About Nothing

 MELODY MEMBRENO (MESSENGER/FRIAR) is excited to be performing in their first production.
 As a senior at Voyagers Community School, they have decided to finish off their high school years with a blast.

-ELLY O’SCANLON (BORACHIO) is a junior drama major at Red Bank Regional High School.
-She has trained with Actors Playground and her recent credits include A Streetcar Named Desire, Moby Dick Rehearsed, and Beauty and the Beast.
+Elly O’Scanlon (PRINCE / DANCE CAPTAIN) is a senior drama major at Red Bank Regional High School.
+She has trained with Actors Playground and her recent credits include Little Shakes: Much Ado About Nothing and Red Bank Regional Theater Company’s A Streetcar Named Desire.

 DYLAN PITANZA (DON JOHN) is a senior in the VPA Drama program at Red Bank Regional HS.
 He is proud to be in his 3rd Little Shakes production.
 Other credits include: Romeo in Tiny Shakes: Romeo & Juliet and Sir Toby Belch in A Little Shakespeare: Twelfth Night with Two River Theater; Mitch in A Streetcar Named Desire, and Peter in The Diary of Anne Frank with RBRHS.
 He has also performed as Young York in Richard III with Shakespeare Downtown NYC.
 He would like to thank his family for their support; Kate, Rakesh & Diana for the opportunity as well as the cast & crew for putting on a great show!